-Support of systems is described as activities that promote quality and safe patient care and facilitate the optimal progression of patients through the healthcare system.
-Activities in this domain include:
+Support of systems is a practice domain of the Strong Model of Advanced Practice and is a contemporary feature of advanced practice.
+It is described as activities that promote quality and safe patient care and facilitate the optimal progression of patients through the healthcare system.
+NPs demonstrate the advanced practice activities in this domain that include:

-- actively participate in the assessment, development, implementation, and evaluation of quality improvement programs in collaboration with healthcare teams - provide leadership in the development, implementation, and evaluation of standards of practice, policies and procedures - serve as a mentor - advocate the role of the nurse. - serve as a spokesperson for nursing and the health system when interacting with other professionals, patients, families, and the public.
+- actively participate in the assessment, development, implementation, and evaluation of quality improvement programs in collaboration with healthcare teams - provide clinical leadership in the development, implementation, and evaluation of standards of practice, policies and procedures - serve as a mentor - · advocate the role of the nurse - serve as a spokesperson for nursing and the health system when interacting with other professionals, patients, families, and the public.